 As the Team Leader for ANISH Corporation, Eva Wilson-Fontaine has a long professional career working with Indigenous communities in social services and human resources.
 ANISH Corp. has become a valuable resource to survivors of the Indian Residential School system through the delivery of cultural awareness sessions and workshops on the effects and impacts caused by these events.

-Recently accepted the role as the new AMIK Operations and Team Assistant.
-She is the first point of contact and responsible for AMIK.CA’s overall administrative duties, website management, as well as communicating with Amik.ca customers and providing administrative support.
-If you would like to know about AMIK.CA’s services and advertising packages, or just need help navigating our website, please give Amanda a call.
+Kat is AMIK’s first point of contact and responsible for AMIK.CA’s overall administrative duties, website management, communicating with Amik.ca customers, and providing administrative support.
+If you would like to know about AMIK.CA’s services and advertising packages, or just need help navigating our website, please give Kat a call.

 Sherman Kong

-Sherman has been closely involved with the Indigenous community for the last 15 years.
+Sherman has been closely involved with the Indigenous community for nearly two decades.
 He holds a degree in Economics & Business from the University of Manitoba and has worked at many large Canadian corporations such as RBC, First Nations Bank, The Business Development Bank of Canada, as well as private for-profit and non-profit organizations.
-In all his roles, he’s always had a connection with the Indigenous community in a variety of capacities including as a founding board member for Manitoba’s largest First Nation development corporation, and as a consultant.
+In all his roles, Sherman has always had a connection with the Indigenous community in a variety of capacities including as a board member and consultant.

 As an entrepreneur, Sherman has worked with businesses stretching from Japan, China, Scotland, and the United States.
 After working with Polar Bears in Churchill, Sherman founded Maple Leaf Survival™ - Manitoba’s Leader in Survival Training - where he teaches mostly private industry on Wilderness and Extreme Cold Weather Survival Tactics.
 His clients have included Manitoba Hydro, Stantec Consulting, First Nation communities, arctic research teams, and military service members from the U.S. Airforce to name a few.

-Sherman is currently the Business Development & Industry Engagement Manager for AMIK Inc. assisting Canadian companies such as CN Rail, Air Canada, Great West Life, Assiniboine Credit Union, and PCL Construction with strategic Indigenous Engagement Solutions.
+Sherman is currently the Chief Executive Officer for AMIK Inc. assisting companies such as CN Rail, Air Canada, Payworks, Canada Life, Assiniboine Credit Union, PCL Construction, Rio Tinto, and others with strategic Indigenous Engagement Solutions.